 Contributions of assets other than cash are recorded at their estimated fair value at the time of donation.
-The Organization received a contribution of a vehicle during 2020 with an estimated fair value of \$7,575, and is reflected in the combined financial statements.
-There were no non-cash contributions during 2019.
+The Organization did not receive any significant non-cash contributions during 2021.
+The Organization received a vehicle during 2020 with an estimated fair value of \$7,575, which is included in contributions in the accompanying 2020 combined statement of activities.

 Contributed Materials and Services: In accordance with GAAP, the Organization records the value of contributed materials and the value of contributed services that either (a) created or enhanced a nonfinancial asset or (b) required specialized skills, was provided by individuals possessing those skills, and would typically need to be purchased if they had not been contributed.
-During 2020 and 2019, the Organization occasionally received pro bono legal services.
-There were no contributed materials during 2020 or 2019.
+During 2021 and 2020, the Organization occasionally received pro bono legal services.
+There were no contributed materials during 2021 and 2020.
 In addition, many individuals volunteer their time and perform a variety of tasks that assist the Organization with specific programs, campaign solicitations and various committee assignments.
 The value of these services are not recognized in the combined financial statements.